Robert Henry Doolan

-Robert Henry Doolan was a man living in Cincinnati, Ohio.
+Robert Henry Doolan (March 21, 1917 - October 5, 2022) was an airman living in Cincinnati, Ohio.
 During World War II, he was a navigator on a B-17 Flying Fortress before being captured by the Germans.

-Personal life
+Early life

-Doolan was born and raised in the West End, Cincinnati, Ohio and graduated from St. Xavier High School in 1935.
-After Doolan returned from the war he married Dolores Doolan and completed a bachelor's degree in civil engineering.
-On March 21, 2022, Doolan celebrated his 105th birthday, and died on October 5, 2022.
+Doolan was born and raised in the West End neighborhood of Cincinnati.
+He graduated from St. Xavier High School in 1935.

 World War II

 Doolan enlisted in the Army Air Corps in the summer of 1941, but washed out of pilot school and was instated at graduation as a second lieutenant navigator.
 Doolan was a member of the 326th Bomb Squadron, 92nd Bomb Group (H), in the 8th Air Force, achieving the rank of First Lieutenant at the end of his tour of duty.
 He took part in 12 combat missions from January to August 1943 when he was shot down on his 13th mission.